Skadden, Arps, Slate, Meagher & Flom: Rankings

 In 2015 and 2016, Skadden was the fourth largest law firm in the U.S. by revenue.
 In the 2015 Global 100 survey by The American Lawyer, Skadden ranked as the fourth-highest grossing law firm in the world.
 In 2016, Skadden had approximately 1,700 attorneys in 22 offices; in 2011, the firm had approximately 1,900 attorneys in 23 offices.
 Measured by the number of attorneys, Skadden is the fifth largest law firm in New York and 12th largest in the United States.

 In 2016, Skadden was 187th on Forbes' list of America's Largest Private Companies by revenue.
-Previously, the firm ranked 335th in 1995, 194th in 2003 and 213th in 2010.
 In 2015, Skadden became the first law firm ever to handle more than $1 trillion in M&A deals in a single year and, for the third time in six years, the Financial Times' "Innovative Lawyers" report named Skadden the most innovative law firm in North America.